-The Series B Offering was completed on March 9, 2020 (the "Series B Termination Date"), with the full6,000,000 allotted shares being sold, and, exclusive of redemptions, resulted in total gross proceeds of approximately \$147.5 million and net proceeds, after deducting Series B Selling Commissions, Series B Dealer-Manager Fees, and offering expenses payable by us, of approximately \$133.4 million.
-Excluding Series B Selling Commissions and Series B Dealer-Manager Fees, we incurred approximately \$1.6 million of total costs related to the Series B Offering, which were initially recorded as deferred offering costs (included within Other assets, net on the accompanying Consolidated Balance Sheets) and were applied against the gross proceeds received from the offering through additional paid-in capital as shares of the Series B Preferred Stock were sold.
+The Series B Offering was completed on March 9, 2020 (the "Series B Termination Date"), with the full 6,000,000 allotted shares being sold, and, exclusive of redemptions, resulted in total gross proceeds of approximately \$147.5 million and net proceeds, after deducting Series B Selling Commissions, Series B Dealer-Manager Fees, and offering expenses payable by us, of approximately \$133.4 million.
+See Note 6, "Related-Party Transactions-Gladstone Securities-Dealer-Manager Agreements," for a discussion of the fees and commissions paid to Gladstone Securities in connection with the Series B Offering.